mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 // ----------------------------------------------------------------------------
 // Create a distance-to-power-plant raster.
 // The input power plants come from the buffered area, but `clip()` keeps the
-// final raster inside California.
+// final raster inside the focal state.
 This lets outside power plants influence
-// California border areas without expanding the mapped result beyond the state.
+// border areas without expanding the mapped result beyond the state.
 // ----------------------------------------------------------------------------
 var distanceToBufferedPowerPlant = bufferedPowerPlants .distance({